 MasterClass is an online education platform with the world’s most successful teachers and famous teachers: Gordon Ramsey, Christina Aguilera, Usher, Hans Zimmer, Stephen Curry, Carlos Santana, Jimmy Chin, Serena Williams, Dan Brown, etc. Masterclass offers classes (any skill level) taught by the best in the world: from cooking, acting, writing, poker, singing, sports to science, and so much more.

-What better way to celebrate your retirement by spending it with your spouse.
+What better way to celebrate your retirement than by spending it with your spouse.
 The first couple of days and weeks in retirement are also called the honeymoon phase, so why not go on a second honeymoon in retirement?

 You can go away for a weekend or plan a long trip to a destination you’ve always wanted to visit.
 Perhaps, you love to go camping or want to go to the city of love: Rome, Venice or Paris.
 Make a road trip through Tuscany or visit a National Park nearby.

-4) Donate to charity
+4) Donate To Charity

 Perhaps, you’re very grateful for all the changes and possibilities you received in your career and personal life, and you want to give back to others.
 And a way to celebrate your retirement can be to donate time or money to charity.